karpathy/nanoGPT/README.md

 $ python sample.py
 ```

-Training on 1 GPU overnight currently gets loss ~3.74.
+Training on 1 A100 40GB GPU overnight currently gets loss ~3.74, training on 4 gets ~3.60.
 Random chance at init is -ln(1/50257) = 10.82.
-Which brings us to baselines.
+Which brings us to baselines:

 ## baselines